 At its peak, the British Empire controlled over 80 countries and territories, extorting cotton, wool, sugar, tea, spices, silk and slaves in return for the prestige and pride that the British thought these colonies gained from their rule.
 Although Britain still retains sovereignty over 14 territories outside the British Isles, the end of the British Empire to many was marked when Hong Kong was handed over to China in 1997.
 The 1950s saw the Empire start to wane in power.
 However, 70 years on, Britain is still reaping rewards of its past actions.

-An ever-rising sentiment of patriotism has been held amongst the British public since the Brexit movement.
+An ever-rising sentiment of patriotism has been held among the British public since the Brexit movement.
 Self-belief, self-sufficiency and a desire to be independent of any external influences are the dominant motives behind the movement.

 An ever-rising sentiment of patriotism has been held amongst the British public since the Brexit movement.

 Despite this rising trend, the name on the tip of every Brit’s tongue during this coronavirus pandemic seems uncharacteristically foreign – Rishi Sunak.
-The Chancellor of the Exchequer broke onto the scene when the announcement of his first budget took place on the 11th of March 2020.
+The Chancellor of the Exchequer broke onto the scene when the announcement of his first budget took place on the 11 March 2020.
 A little over a month later, most are touting him to be the next British Prime Minister.

 The name on the tip of every Brit’s tongue during the pandemic seems uncharactaristically foreign – Rishi Sunak.